 Rock Out to Live Music

 At The Brown Lantern, Three for Silver played a very entertaining set.
 The next night at H2O, The Fabulous Roof Shakers played to quite an energetic crowd.
 I think I was the youngest one in the place, yet the older crowd had way more energy than me (and better dance moves!).

-Celebrate the Holiday Season
+Celebrate the Holidays

 I got a kick out of that – we love all things nautical up here in the Pacific Northwest!
 It goes back to the town’s history of fishing, which dates back to the early 1890s.

 The next morning, it felt like it was Christmas.
 Horse carriage rides were going up and down the streets to everyone’s delight.
 There was a holiday parade later in the day, which I was able to see from my hotel room.
 I was so glad I decided to come up this particular weekend.